KILTprotocol/sdk-js/packages/kilt-did/README.md

 // Instantiate the demo keystore. const keystore = new DemoKeystore()

-// Generate seed for the authentication key/ const authenticationSeed = '0x123456789'
+// Generate seed for the authentication key.
+// For random mnemonic generation, refer to the `UUID` module of the `@kiltprotocol/utils` package. const authenticationSeed = '0x123456789'

 // Ask the keystore to generate a new keypair to use for authentication with the generated seed.